Food additives

 How to avoid food additives?

-1. Read tag
+1. Read the label

 5. Consume as many products as possible from organic or sustainable agriculture, because only 48 additives are authorized in organic products compared to 600 in conventional products.

-6.Try to cook as much as possible with products whose origin you know
+6. Try to cook as much as possible with products whose origin you know.

-Ex: Store-bought mayonnaise vs homemade mayonnaise
+Ex: Store-bought mayonnaise vs. homemade mayonnaise

-Commercial mayonnaise: 70% rapeseed oil, potassium bisulphite (E224 preservative), citric acid (E330), modified starch, lutein (pigment).
+Commercial mayonnaise: 70% rapeseed oil, potassium bisulfite (E224 preservative), citric acid (E330), modified starch, lutein (pigment).

 Dangerous additives

-1. Artificial Dyes
+1. Artificial Colors

 Danger: They rhyme with hyperactivity, headaches, insomnia, vision problems, risk of cancer.
-They are indicated by the codes E100 to E199.
+They are indicated by codes E100 to E199.

 3. Sodium Nitrate